Kirillzzy/VKFriends/VKFriends/Pods/SwiftyVK/README.md

 Property | Default | Description
 :------------- | ------------- | :-------------
-`id`| 1... | Automatically generated id.
-`httpMethod`| .GET | HTTP protocol method.
-`successBlock`| empty | This code block will be executed when the response to the request.
-`errorBlock` | empty | This code block will be executed, if during execution of the response fails.
-`progressBlock` | empty | This code block is executed when the file is loaded.
-It is called every time the server sent the next part of the file.
-`asynchronous` | true | Specifies whether the control returns after sending the request immediately or only after receiving the response.
-By default the requests are asynchronous and control returns immediately.
-Sometimes you may need to send synchronous requests, **but it is not necessary to do this in the main thread!**.
-`maxAttempts` | 3 | The number of times can be resend the request automatically, if during its execution the error occurred. **0 == infinity attempts**.
 `timeout` | 10 | How long in seconds a request will wait for a response from the server.
 If the wait is longer this value, the generated request error.
+`maxAttempts` | 3 | The number of times can be resend the request automatically, if during its execution the error occurred. **0 == infinity attempts**.
+`HttpMethod`| .GET | HTTP protocol method.
+`parameters`| [VK.Arg : String] | Request API parameters
-`cancelled`| false | If user cancell request it will true `catchErrors` | true | Whether to attempt **SwiftyVK** to handle some query errors automatically.
+`catchErrors` | true | Whether to attempt **SwiftyVK** to handle some query errors automatically.
 Among these errors include the required authentication, captcha, exceeding the limit of requests per second.
-`language` | system | The language, which will return response fields.
-`log`| [String] | Request sending log.
+`logToConsole`| false | Allows print log messages on this request to console

 ###Default properties

 In addition to the settings of each individual request, you can set global settings for **SwiftyVK**.
-You need to contact structure `VK.defaults`.
+You need to contact structure `VK.config`.
 Some fields completely duplicate the properties of requests and will be assigned to the request when it is initialized, and the other presented only in a global context.

 Property | Default | Description
 :------------- | ------------- | :-------------
+`apiVersion`| >5.60 | Returns used VK API version `useSendLimit`| true | Need limit requests per second or not.
+See next property for more information.
-`apiVersion`| >5.44 | Returns used VK API version `maxRequestsPerSec` | 3 | The maximum number of requests that can be sent per second.
+`sendLimit` | 3 | The maximum number of requests that can be sent per second.
 Here you can [read more](https://vk.com/dev/api_requests) in the section "Limitations and recommendations".
+`language`| system | This language will be used in responses from VK

 ##**Parsing response**